 Email me at firstname.lastname@example.org.
 I'm happy to answer any questions you have about the course.

 In 19 years of teaching I've only had one student who said that watercolour was not for them.

 Also, to encourage you, most of my students have raved about my classes and many of them come back time and time again to take my classes over and over.
 I think that speaks louder than any testimonial.
-But just in case I haven't convinced you, have a look at what my previous workshop participants are saying below:
+But just in case you are unsure, have a look at what my previous workshop participants are saying below:

-This is what Kendra's previous students are saying:
+This is what my previous students are saying: